rotexsoft/file-renderer/README.md

 ### Basic Usage

-Your main php script may look like below (let's call it `test.php` ans assume it's located at the root directory of your project's folder):
+Your main php script may look like below (let's call it `test.php` and assume it's located at the root directory of your project's folder):

 `/some/path/my-project/test.php`